lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - _a.k.a_ Marion Matthew Jones neé Epsen _a.k.a._ Marion Marigold _a.k.a._ Jean Ribbon
   - Two Fenn Aries passports found so far for "Jean Ribbon" and "Samantha Hayes"
 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
-- Message from music sheets: "First words on the sheets are true message" -> "Find among the white trees under two stones"
-  - Near campsite, bring shovel
 - In the Safehouse (Reservoir Station), there is a picture of a crack in a wall near a curving staircase.
-At first look, this looks similar to the wall in the chess puzzle room.
+This is the wall in the chess puzzle room.
 - In the Safehouse, there is a picture of security monitors, with A on one (second from top-right) with the note "delete it!" written next to it.
 This corresponds to a view of the Archives. ???

 ### Current open access problems